mullenlucas/hello-rails-back-end/README.md

 # 📖 Hello Rails - Backend <a name="about-project"></a>

-> This project is intended to set-up and initialize a RoR project along with React using Webpack
+> This project is intended to set-up and initialize a RoR project as a backend service along other serviecs such as React for the frontend

 **Hello Rails - Backend** is the initializing base blueprint project for building apps using RoR as the backend service